6 quotes to live by, from Parkinson’s Life podcast guests

-This podcast is brought to you by Parkinson’s Life, an online lifestyle magazine for the global Parkinson’s community, and supported by the European Parkinson’s Disease Association (EPDA), the leading voice for Parkinson’s in Europe.
+This podcast is brought to you by Parkinson’s Life, an online lifestyle magazine for the global Parkinson’s community, and supported by the Parkinson’s Europe (Parkinson’s Europe), the leading voice for Parkinson’s in Europe.

-How has the Parkinson’s disease community been impacted by Covid-19?
+How has Parkinson’s disease community been impacted by Covid-19?

 Parkinson’s Europe co-founder Lizzie Graham wins World Parkinson Coalition award